mircealungu/Polite/README.md

 Installation
 ------------

-To try out Polite [download the latest release from Zenodo](https://zenodo.org/record/61578#.WDhvaqIrK9s)
+The easiest way to try out Polite is to [download it from Zenodo](https://zenodo.org/record/61578#.WDhvaqIrK9s)

 Contact Us
 ----------